danieldmiller/WisconsinAutonomous.github.io/_posts/workstation/2021-1-28-work-station-setup.md

 tags: [tutorials, technical, workstation]
 ---

-Please see [this post](/posts/work-station-info) for more info on the workstation.
+Please see [this post](/posts/work-station-info) for more background information on the workstation.

 ## Use Guidelines